 There is a famous experiment known as the Jam Study.
 One day at a supermarket, 24 jams were on display.
 The next day, just six jams were on display.

 When the supermarket eliminated choices, conversion rates skyrocketed.

 The same concept can be applied to online shopping.
 The more choices someone has, the less likely it will be that they will convert.
 But by giving them facets to narrow down the options, it increases their chances to buy.

-Furthermore, the chances of selling to someone who is using faceted search is even higher, since all of the results they are viewing will fit the description of exactly what they need.
+Furthermore, the chances of selling to someone who is using a faceted search are even higher, since all of the results they are viewing will fit the description of exactly what they need.

 Faceted Search Interface and Filter Architecture

-Setting up the proper site architecture for your e-commerce faceted search functionality is crucial.
-Otherwise, you can run into some SEO problems.
+Setting up the proper site architecture for your eCommerce faceted search functionality is crucial.
+Otherwise, you can run into some eCommerce SEO problems.